 As a depositor in Nordea Bank AB (publ) you therefore have the right to withdraw or transfer to another institution any deposits including accrued interest in Nordea Bank AB (publ), including its branches, exceeding the maximum amount covered as a result of the merger.
 No fees or other penalties will be charged for such withdrawals if they are carried out within a three-month period from the time you were informed about the merger.

 We have separately informed all our deposit holders in Nordea Bank Danmark A/S, Nordea Bank Finland Plc and Nordea Bank Norge ASA about the legal changes during 2016.
 Country-specific information to Nordea customers is available on www.nordea.fi, www.nordea.no, www.nordea.se and www.nordea.dk.

 Read more about the deposit guarantee in Sweden on www.riksgalden.se.

 Investor Compensation Scheme

-After the merger, the investor compensation scheme for Nordea's customers will be determined in accordance with the Swedish investor compensation rules.
-Nordea will also be part of the investor compensation scheme in Denmark.
+The investor compensation scheme for Nordea's customers is determined in accordance with the Swedish investor compensation rules.
+Nordea is also part of the investor compensation scheme in Denmark to supplement the Swedish coverage if relevant.
 The investor compensation scheme is applied per investor per bank.
-Read more about the investor compensation scheme in Sweden on www.riksgalden.se
+Read more about the investor compensation scheme in Sweden on www.riksgalden.se.